How and When to Replace Your Soffit Venting

 With a little know-how, replacing soffit venting is a common DIY home improvement task.
 Observe ladder and tool safety to complete your project.

-An image of soffit construction.
+An image of outdoor lighting mistakes.

-An image of home siding.
+An image of fiber cement.